-Biotechnology as a discipline has made giant strides in the past decade and it now touches the lives of all humanity on a daily basis.
-The recent Covid-19 pandemic has shown the world that Biotechnology is truly inter-disciplinary in nature and thus very dynamic.
-Therefore, it is essential that the curriculum of the M.Sc., Biotechnology be revised to make it relevant, dynamic and also motivational to students to take up research and entrepreneurship for welfare of the society.
-Further, it should also contain the latest cutting edge research advancements for the benefit of the students.
-DBT, Government of India has drafted model curriculum for M.Sc., Biotechnology and its allied areas taking into account the latest developments in the respective domains.
-Therefore, the current revision has taken into account the model syllabus prescribed by the DBT as also the local requirements of the students and Life Science Industry.
-The current revision strictly follows Tumkur University PG CBCS Regulations on Course Structure, Credits and Assessment Pattern.
-This revision process follows the philosophy of outcomes based education and all efforts have been made to map the continuous progress of students and scope has been given for course correction with regular feedback from all the stake holders involved.
-Pedagogical planning for implementation of this curriculum in the form of lesson plans will be drawn up every year after obtaining a structured feedback.
-Also, major emphasis on skills required for IPR and Clinical Research Industry has been included in the form of Skill based Value Added Certificate Programme (Non-Credit).
-The eligibility criteria has also been expanded to give opportunity for non-life science graduates and engineers to enter the programme to make it inter-disciplinary.
-Non-life science graduates will have to undertake a mandatory bridge/foundation course.
-The curriculum, assessment pattern and the duration for the same will be drawn up the Department council based on the need and the number of admissions.
-The pedagogical methods for the programme will include:
+Biotechnology as a discipline has made giant strides in the past decade and it now touches lives of all humanity on a daily basis.
+The recent Covid-19 pandemic has shown the world Biotechnology is truly inter-disciplinary in nature and thus very dynamic.
+Therefore, essential that the curriculum of the M.Sc., Biotechnology be revised to make it relevant, dyna and also motivational to students to take up research and entrepreneurship for welfare of society.
+Further, it should also contain the latest cutting edge research advancements for benefit of the students.
+DBT, Government of India has drafted model curriculum for M. Biotechnology and its allied areas taking into account the latest developments in the respec domains.
+Therefore, the current revision has taken into account the model syllabus prescriber the DBT as also the local requirements of the students and Life Science Industry.
+The cur revision strictly follows Tumkur University PG CBCS Regulations on Course Structure, Cra and Assessment Pattern.
+This revision process follows the philosophy of outcomes by education and all efforts have been made to map the continuous progress of students and st has been given for course correction with regular feedback from all the stake holders invol-Pedagogical planning for implementation of this curriculum in the form of lesson plans wil drawn up every year after obtaining a structured feedback.
+Also, major emphasis on s required for IPR and Clinical Research Industry has been included in the form of Skill Value Added Certificate Programme (Non-Credit).
+The eligibility criteria has also expanded to give opportunity for non-life science graduates and engineers to enter programme to make it inter-disciplinary.
+Non-life science graduates will have to underta mandatory bridge/foundation course.
+The curriculum, assessment pattern and the duration for same will be drawn up the Department council based on the need and the number of admiss The pedagogical methods for the programme will include:

-- - Face to Face Lectures
+- Face to Face Lectures

 - Tutorials

 - Mentoring

 - Group Discussion

 - Demonstrations

 - Journal Club

 - Case study Analysis